awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

 1. On the **Review** page, enter a name for the role and choose **Create role**\.

 The `iam:PassRole` permission is needed on the IAM user who creates or updates an Auto Scaling group using a launch template that specifies an instance profile, or who creates a launch configuration that specifies an instance profile\.
-For an example policy, see [Control Which IAM Roles Can Be Passed \(Using PassRole\)](security_iam_id-based-policy-examples.md#policy-example-pass-IAM-role)\.
+For an example policy, see [Control which IAM roles can be passed \(using PassRole\)](security_iam_id-based-policy-examples.md#policy-example-pass-IAM-role)\.

-## Create a Launch Configuration<a name="us-iam-role-create-launch"></a>
+## Create a launch configuration<a name="us-iam-role-create-launch"></a>

 When you create the launch configuration using the AWS Management Console, on the **Configure Details** page, select the role from **IAM role**\.
-For more information, see [Creating a Launch Configuration](create-launch-config.md)\.
+For more information, see [Creating a launch configuration](create-launch-config.md)\.

 When you create the launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command from the AWS CLI, specify the name of the instance profile as shown in the following example\.